-Mybet.africa Tags Liverpool As Favourites To Win EPL Title
+Mybet.Africa Tags Liverpool As Favourites To Win EPL Title

-Mybet.africa has tipped Liverpool as firm favourites to clinch this seasons English Premier League title following their impressive showing.
+Mybet.africa has tipped Liverpool as the firm's favoritese to clinch this seasons English Premier League title following their impressive showing.

 Liverpool are currently top of the league log with 69 points, only a point above closest challengers Manchester City.